ROC-HCI/UR-FUNNY/README.md

 ## Visual Features:

 openface_features_sdk.pkl contains a dictionary.
 All the kyes are the **id** of the humor/not humor video segments.
+We have used OpenFace2 (https://github.com/TadasBaltrusaitis/OpenFace) to extract the fetaures.

 The structure of the openface_features_sdk: